thingsapart/openraw/doc/HL_CEFD.md

 ### Schedule A: The Original High-Performance CPU Schedule

 NOTES: The **depth** of this CEFD immediately signals a highly fused, efficient pipeline.
 The frequent `S: (fused)` attribute confirms that many stages are computed in-register, avoiding costly memory access.
+The `sharpened` stage, now operating in linear space, drives the fusion for the early parts of the pipeline.

 ```
 Compact Execution Flow Diagram (CEFD) - Schedule A (High-Performance)